amirdeljouyi/Genetic-Algorithm-on-K-Means-Clustering/readme.md

 ```

 ## Input
-- data which I analysis them is Iris
+- The data that I analyzed is from Iris
   * ```data/iris.csv``` have 3 column and ```data/iris2.csv``` have 4 column and ```data/isis_with_header.csv``` with header
 - ```config.txt``` contain control parameters
-  * kmax : maximum number of clusters
+  * kmax: maximum number of clusters
-  * budget : budget of how many times run GA
+  * budget: budget of how many times run GA
-  * numOInd : number of Individual
+  * numOInd: number of Individual
-  * Ps : probability of ranking Selection
+  * Ps: the probability of ranking Selection
-  * Pc : probability of crossover
+  * Pc: the probability of crossover
-  * Pm : probability of mutation
+  * Pm: the probability of mutation

 ## Output
 - ```norm_data.csv``` is normalization data